 What About Other Cards?

-Cards like the Chase United MileagePlus Explorer, Chase Ritz-Carlton, and Chase Fairmont also offer primary rental insurance, similar to that of the Chase Sapphire Preferred and Chase Sapphire Reserve.
+Cards like the Chase United MileagePlus® Explorer Card, Chase Ritz-Carlton, and Chase Fairmont also offer primary rental insurance, similar to that of the Chase Sapphire Preferred and Chase Sapphire Reserve.

-Small business cards like the Chase Ink Plus and Chase Ink Cash offer primary rental insurance when you use the card to rent for business purposes, otherwise coverage is secondary (meaning you’ll have to file a claim through your own insurance first).
+Small business cards like the Chase Ink Plus (no longer available), and Chase Ink Cash offer primary rental insurance when you use the card to rent for business purposes, otherwise coverage is secondary (meaning you’ll have to file a claim through your own insurance first).

 American Express cardholders can pay a flat fee of ~$12 to ~$25 for primary coverage on rentals of up to 42 consecutive days.
 Read the terms & conditions for exclusions.